 The RAPIDPASS system tests only emissions.
 If your vehicle has an engine check light illuminated or other faults are indicated on the dashboard, you should have the vehicle serviced promptly to prevent damage to components.

 A complete qualifying test includes measurement of your vehicle's emissions, speed and acceleration at the time of emissions measurement, and a readable license plate image.
-Speed and acceleration are only used to establish that the vehicle is operating under suitable conditions for emissions evaluation.
+Speed and acceleration are used only to establish that the vehicle is operating under suitable conditions for emissions evaluation.

 Vehicle must be subject to Air Check Virginia emissions testing.

 Emissions are among the lowest of vehicles subject to Air Check Virginia emissions testing.

 A RAPIDPASS notice is a paper document mailed to owners of RAPIDPASS-qualified vehicles informing them that their vehicle has qualified for the RAPIDPASS program and offering them the option of completing their required Air Check Virginia emissions inspection on-line and without visiting a traditional inspection station.

 Please refer to the How It Works link on the navigation menu for more information.

 Keep your vehicle properly and regularly maintained to ensure low exhaust emissions.

 Proper vehicle maintenance is good for your vehicle, the environment, and your budget.
 Poorly maintained vehicles burn more gas, emit more pollution, and wear out faster.

 Be sure your vehicle is properly warmed to operating temperature before it's tested.